Sunderland 1973 FA Cup winners given freedom of the city

 Sunderland won 1-0 in front of a crowd of 100,000 fans.
 They became the first Division Two side to lift the cup since West Bromwich Albion in 1931.

-Dennis Trueart said: "Don't forget the FA Cup was probably the prime tournament in the world then, if not in Europe, so to win that especially against a team like Leeds, they were a force in Europe, not only did we beat them, we beat them well."
+Dennis Tueart said: "Don't forget the FA Cup was probably the prime tournament in the world then, if not in Europe, so to win that especially against a team like Leeds, they were a force in Europe, not only did we beat them, we beat them well."

-Stokoe, who was remembered for his celebrations at Wembley was given an honorary freedom in 1974.
+Stokoe, who was remembered for his celebrations at Wembley, was given an honorary freedom in 1974.

 Goalkeeper Jimmy Montgomery BEM, received the honorary freedom of the city in May 2016, for "his personal contribution to the wellbeing of the city and people of Sunderland".

-Mr Montgomery who was at the ceremony said: "It brings back great memories of such a wonderful time."
+Mr Montgomery, who was at the ceremony, said: "It brings back great memories of such a wonderful time."

 Mr Miller described them as "true city heroes".